amazingpopsy/cybersec-pro-week-04/readme.md

 # **OSINT Awareness Project**
-This is a personal OSINT (Open-Source Intelligence) awareness project created to understand how publicly available information can be collected, analyzed, and potentially used to identify or profile an individual online.
+This is a personal OSINT (Open-Source Intelligence) awareness project created to understand how publicly available information can be collected, analyzed, and potentially used to identify or profile an individual online using tools like google, shodan,linkedin and haveibeenpawned.

 For privacy and safety reasons, I did not share or expose my real personal data during this project.
 Any names, usernames, contact details, locations, images, or other identifying information used were fictional, anonymized, or publicly available examples that do not represent my actual personal information.